-Settlement Primary Health Care/GP Practices Hospitals Royal Tunbridge Wells/Main Urban Area New general practice premises within the town to support the growth proposed and possible relocation of existing practices.
-Paddock Wood/Capel parish (including the proposed garden settlement at Tudeley Village) One new medical centre to serve this area and land allocated within Paddock Wood and east Capel for this.
-Additional satellite medical centre within Tudeley Village to be considered.
-Pembury Extension of the existing GP practice at Pembury Support for proposals on land at the hospital or in the vicinity of the hospital for health related uses.
+Settlement Primary Health Care/GP Practices Hospitals Royal Tunbridge Wells/Main Urban Area New general practice premises within the town to support the

+Settlement Primary Health Care/GP Practices Hospitals growth proposed and possible relocation of existing practices.
+Paddock Wood/Capel parish One health care facility to serve this area and land allocated within Paddock Wood and east Capel for this.
+Pembury Extension of the existing GP practice at PemburySupport for proposals on land at the hospital or in the vicinity of the hospital for health related uses.
 Cranbrook (serving the Cranbrook/Benenden/ Sissinghurst/Frittenden cluster area) One new GP premises as an amalgamation of the existing three practices within this area and land should be allocated for this Hawkhurst (serving the Hawkhurst/Sandhurst/ Benenden cluster area) One new GP premises as an amalgamation of the existing two practices within this area and land should be allocated for this Horsmonden (serving the Horsmonden/Lamberhurst/ Matfield/Brenchley/ Goudhurst cluster area) New practice premises to serve this area (potentially in Horsmonden), and land should be safeguarded or allocated subject to further discussions and assessments.